 The days of using your insurance to see the family doctor are numbered.

-As more patients join the practice and I hear every new patient’s story, I become more impressed with the benefits of direct primary care for both the patient and the physician.
+As more patients join our Austin, TX practice and I hear every new patient’s story, I become more impressed with the benefits of direct primary care for both the patient and the physician.